-text according to SmPC - Revlimid[®] is indicated for the treatment of adult patients with previously untreated multiple myeloma who are not eligible for transplant AND - Revlimid[®] in combination with dexamethasone is indicated for the treatment of multiple myeloma patients who have received at least one prior therapy AND - Revlimid[®] is indicated for the treatment of patients with transfusion-dependent anaemia due to low- or intermediate-1-risk myelodysplastic syndromes associated with an isolated deletion 5q cytogenetic abnormality when other therapeutic options are insufficient or inadequate.

-- Lenalidomide is structurally related to thalidomide.
+- Revlimid[®] in combination with dexamethasone is indicated for the treatment of multiple myeloma patients who have received at least one prior therapy AND - Revlimid[®] as monotherapy is indicated for the treatment of patients with transfusion-dependent anaemia due to low- or intermediate-1-risk myelodysplastic syndromes associated with an isolated deletion 5q cytogenetic abnormality when other therapeutic options are insufficient or inadequate.
+AND - Revlimid as monotherapy is indicated for the treatment of adult patients with relapsed or refractory mantle cell lymphoma. - Lenalidomide is structurally related to thalidomide.
 Thalidomide is a known human teratogenic substance that causes severe life-threatening birth defects.
 An embryofoetal development study has been conducted in monkeys administered lenalidomide at doses up to 4mg/kg/day.
 Findings from this study showed that lenalidomide produced malformations (short limbs, bent fingers/toes, wrist and/or tail, supernumerary or absent fingers/toes) in the offspring of female monkeys who received the drug during pregnancy.
 Thalidomide produced similar types of malformations in the same study.
 If Revlimid[®] is taken during pregnancy, a teratogenic effect can be expected.
 Therefore Revlimid[®] is contraindicated in pregnancy and in women of child bearing potential unless the conditions of the Pregnancy Prevention Programme (PPP) described in this brochure are carried out. - All men and all women of childbearing potential should undergo counselling of the need to avoid pregnancy.
 Treatment Initiation Forms are provided for this purpose with this Kit.
 These forms should be signed by both physician and patient; one copy retained by the patient and the other being retained in the patients records. - Patients should be capable of complying with the requirements of safe use of Revlimid[®]. - Patients must be provided with appropriate patient educational brochure and a copy of the Treatment Initiation Form. - This document sets out the key points relating to the safe use of Revlimid[®].
 For further information, please see the enclosed Summary of Product Characteristics. - Local country specific arrangements about enrolment of patients with MDS in the MDS PASS according to the national implementation of the MDS PASS as agreed on by the National Competent Authority: The MDS PASS will not be implemented in Malta, as agreed on with the Maltese Medicines Agency.